 (At the end of the means calculation all Mary and John's sources of income will be added together to get the couple's total means.
-This figure will then be halved to see whether Mary qualifies for Carer's Allowance.)
+This figure will then be halved to get Mary's weekly means.)

-If you are getting Jobseeker's Allowance, Disability Allowance, Pre-Retirement Allowance or Farm Assist your means are assessed differently.
-Even if your spouse, civil partner or cohabitant is not dependent on you and has income in his or her own right you are entitled to claim a payment for them and for any dependent children you may have.
-Any assessable income they may have is subtracted from the maximum weekly rate of payment for your circumstances.
+For Jobseeker's Allowance, Disability Allowance, Pre-Retirement Allowance or Farm Assist your means are assessed against the maximum household payment for your circumstances.
+Your spouse, civil partner or cohabitant and any dependant children you may have, are included to find the maximum household payment.
+Even if your spouse, civil partner or cohabitant is not dependent on you and has income in his or her own right, any assessable income they may have is subtracted from the maximum weekly rate of payment for your circumstances.